leandrolima-nyc/SnapmakerJ1/readme.md

 In addition, I have also made some adjustments to the printer settings that will help to enhance the print quality and minimize any potential issues that may arise during the printing process.
 Overall, these changes will ensure a smoother and more efficient printing experience.

+> 🪄 As long as your project uses a single extruder, you can select mirror, copy, or backup after loading the gcode on the printer.

 > ⛔️  Before you proceed, remove all references to Snapmaker or J1 from the PrintSettings, Filament Setting, and Printer Settings to avoid any remnants from the previous configuration imports.

 ## Instructions for importing Profile